Let's Get Tough!: Plot

 Watching a military parade, the gang decides to enlist in order to "kill a million Japs".
 Rejected by the Army, Marines, and Navy for being too young, the punks help the war effort by throwing fruit at a shop they believe is owned by a Japanese American.
-Confronted by him wielding a short sword, the gang decides to come back at night but find him dead.
-Their father figure Police Lieutenant "Pops" Stevens tell them they should be ashamed of themselves as Keno, the owner of the shop, was Chinese, an ally of America and that Danny should be especially ashamed as his brother is in the service.
+Confronted by him wielding a short sword, the gang decides to come back at night but finds him dead.
+Their father figure Police Lieutenant "Pops" Stevens tells them they should be ashamed of themselves as Keno, the owner of the shop, was Chinese, an ally of America and that Danny should be especially ashamed as his brother is in the service.

-The boys buy some flowers and go to the shop to apologize to the widow and notice a Japanese man take a pen from a locker the widow opened for him.
+The boys buy some flowers and go to the shop to apologize to the widow.
+They notice a Japanese man taking a pen from a locker the widow opened for him.
 Glimpy steals the pen and find that it contains a message written in Japanese.

 They visit a Japanese shop run by Mr. Matsui to have it translated.
 He tries to steal the message but the gang threatens him, whereupon Mr. Matsui commits hara-kiri in their presence.
 The boys run to the police.

 Matusui's son successfully disguises himself as his late father to impersonate him and discredit the boys to the police.
 The boys take the law in their own hands to discover that Matsui is in league with German residents of the neighborhood who are in a sabotage group called the Black Dragon Society.
 In a subplot, Danny's brother Phil has supposedly been dishonourably discharged from the US Navy but is working undercover to infiltrate the Black Dragons.
-Danny's brother's girlfriend Nora, (who is in the Naval Aid Auxiliary) has a Japanese friend she went to high school with whom she seeks help from to translate the message.
+Danny's brother's girlfriend Nora, (who is in the Naval Aid Auxiliary) has a Japanese friend she went to high school with whom she seeks help to translate the message.
 However he turns out to be Matsui's son, the leader of the spy ring and has her locked up in a cell in the basement of the shop.

 The gang breaks into Matsui's shop that is filled with haunted house type secret passageways and trapdoors where they discover the Black Dragon Society dressed in hooded costumes that Glimpy refers to as "Japanese Halloween".
 The gang frees Nora and revenges the attack on Pearl Harbor by beating up the saboteurs.
 The film ends with Nora and Phil getting married but as they walk down the church steps with a sabre arch of East Side Kids holding their captured Japanese swords (that are quickly confiscated by the police at the end of the ceremony!).
 Phil is told he has orders to report back to his base as soon as possible.
 Phil and Nora briefly lament their not going on a honeymoon, but Muggs and the gang pile in the car and gallantly offer to accompany Nora on her honeymoon unaware of what a honeymoon entails.